rozek/gundb-in-memory-storage-adapter/README.md

 From now on, work with your instance as usual - you should not recognize any difference except that GunDB will run much faster now.

+However, please be aware that the `InMemoryStorageAdapter` does not persist your data anywhere - all your GunDB contents will be lost as soon as you close your browser tab or window or reload the web page with your GunDB application.
+The `InMemoryStorageAdapter` is solely intended for experiments and tests.

 ## License ##

 [MIT License](LICENSE.md)